TomKellyGenetics/vioplotx/README.md

 * `vioplotx::vioplotx()` can take vectorised forms of colour variables `col`, `border`, and `rectCol` to modify the colours separately for each violin respectively.
 This also applies to a new variable `lineCol` to modify the colour of the boxplots.

-* `vioplox::vioplotx.formula()` is enabled to take formula and dataframe inputs as used for boxplot and stats operations.
+* `vioplotx::vioplotx.formula()` is enabled to take formula and dataframe inputs as used for boxplot and stats operations.

 * additional `areaEqual`, `plotCentre` and `side` options enables further customisation.